sleeping126/alex/contents/user-manual/README.md

 | symbol group  | Optionally the symbol group the symbol should be created in can be passed.
 If this property is not given, the symbol is moved to the default group |

 Note that once you *delete* a symbol it is not permanently removed from the server, but hidden.
-As a consequence, they can be made visible by going to */symbols/trash* or by clicking the corresponding menu entry in the main menu.
+As a consequence, they can be made visible by going to */symbols/trash* or by clicking the corresponding menu entry in the sidebar.
 There, a list of all hidden symbols is given.
 Recovering a symbol makes it appear again in the group it previously was in.
 In case the group has been deleted, the symbol is moved to the default group.

 #### Actions

-The function of a symbol is defined by its actions and their execution order.
+The functionality of a symbol is defined by its actions and their execution order.
 An action can be understood as a real interaction with a system, like clicking on buttons, submitting forms, making requests to an API and so on.

 In order to manage actions of a single symbol, go to */symbols/\<symbolId\>/actions* or click on the link below a symbol